reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 2. Drill down to the test level of any item.

-3. Select "Edit" option ('pencil' icon) to the selected test item.
+3. Select the "Edit" option ('pencil' icon) to the selected test item.

 4. The test item editor will be opened with the following options.

-5. Make the required changes and click "Save" button.
+5. Make the required changes and click the "Save" button.

 [ ![Image](Images/userGuide/manageLaunches/edit_item.png) ](https://youtu.be/7PZIowd9III)